 Learning how to make a selection in Photoshop is an essential skill for any Photoshop user.
 In this tutorial, we'll show you ten ways to modify a selection in Photoshop.

-By watching this video, you will be able to understand the connection between all the selection features Photoshop offers including; Feather, Contract, Expand, Border, Smooth, Refine Edge, Quick Mask, Color Range, Transform Selection and many more.
-Let's get started!
+By watching this video, you will be able to understand the connection between all the selection features Photoshop offers, including Feather, Contract, Expand, Border, Smooth, Refine Edge, Quick Mask, Color Range, Transform Selection and many more.

-1. Basic Modifications
+1. How to Select in Photoshop: Basic Modifications

+To learn how to make a selection in Photoshop, first we'll go over the basics.
 The following selection options are considered basic modifications:

 - Add to selection (hold down Shift while using the following tools: Magic Wand, Lasso tools, Marquee tools)